liberland/docs/blockchain/white-paper.md

 Native NFTs are used to represent land in both physical Liberland and the metaverse.
 These NFTs are integral to the land registry dApp, which tracks registered property.
 Additionally, a range of soulbound NFTs will be used in future stages of the project to represent Citizenship and various government functions, enabling Liberland to implement transition of power through smart contracts.
 In future iterations, the project will tokenise everything in that metaverse and real-world Liberland.
 Selling and purchases will be facilitated through NFTs, representing “deeds of ownership” to the real-life objects.
 Where there is a dispute, the Judge needs only to look on-chain who owns the NFT about that object.

+### Contract-based (3rd party) tokens
+The Chain will exhibit comprehensive compatibility with Smart Contracts, as it operates on a derivative of the Polkadot Virtual Machine.
+This functionality empowers both our internal team and external developers to establish their decentralized architectures.
+We foresee the emergence of a robust Decentralized Finance (DeFi) ecosystem on our chain, akin to the thriving DeFi environments observed on other Rust-based chains like Polkadot, Kusama, and Solana.

 ## Frontend
 The user-facing component will encompass an array of interfaces, crafted with the intention of enabling Liberland's citizens to directly engage with their governance structures.
 This assembly of user interfaces will encompass but will not be confined to the subsequent sub-domains: